SvenBroeckling/phasesix-rulebook/published/advancement_en.md

-The character gains experience over time and develops based on templates.
+Over time, the character gains experience and develops further.
+As with character creation, this development is based on character templates.

 ### Reputation